-There are certain life events, such as marriage, divorce, dissolution of domestic partnership, disability, birth, or adoption, which can affect your benefits under the Clergy Pension Plan and other benefit plans.
-It is important that you notify our Client Services group as soon as possible whenever there is a change in your family status.
-This will help to ensure your benefits are provided as you intend, especially in the event of your death.
+There are certain life events, such as marriage, divorce, dissolution of domestic partnership, disability, birth, or adoption, that can affect your benefits under the Clergy Pension Plan and other benefit plans.
+It is important that your employer reports any changes in your employment status through MAP and you report any changes in your marital status through MyCPG Accounts as soon as possible.
+This will help to ensure that your benefits are provided as you intend, especially in the event of your death.

 What Happens If You